crustio/crust-wiki/docs/validator.md

 ## Validators’ Rewards and Slash

-> Currently, Crust Network is at the preview network stage - Maxwell.
-Therefore, the following reward and punishment specifications concern only rules and parameters pertaining to Maxwell.

 ### 1.Rewards

 The rewards of validators are composed of two parts: **authoring rewards and staking rewards**.
 Normally, validators will receive both the authoring and staking rewards, while candidates receive only staking rewards.

+**In Crust mainnet, each Era (6 hours) generates authoring and staking rewards**, more details about the reward decreasing refer to [economic whitepaper](https://crust-data.oss-cn-shanghai.aliyuncs.com/crust-home/whitepapers/ecowhitepaper_en.pdf).

 #### Authoring rewards